BrennenJohnston/braille-card-and-cylinder-stl-generator/CLOUDFLARE_PAGES_DEPLOYMENT_GUIDE.md

    - Go to "Deployments" and click "Retry deployment"

 ## Troubleshooting

+### If you see "unable to read wrangler.toml"
+- The file might have unsupported sections for Pages
+- Either use minimal configuration or remove the file entirely

 ### If you see "vite: not found"
 - Check that your build command is exactly `npm run build`